-The Breast Service is a fully integrated diagnostic specialist service which provides all the examinations and tests necessary to diagnose both benign and malignant breast disease affecting men and women.
+The Breast Service is a fully integrated diagnostic specialist service which provides all the examinations and tests necessary to diagnose both benign and malignant breast disease affecting women and men.

 Our Breast Service consists of a highly qualified multidisciplinary team including consultant breast surgeons and experienced nurses who have specialist knowledge and skills in caring and supporting both women and men with breast problems.

-All new breast referrals (suspected cancer and symptomatic referrals) are seen within two weeks of referral in accordance with national guidelines.
-They are seen on Tuesday all day, Thursday and Friday mornings in One Stop Breast Clinics that takes place in the main outpatient department.
+All new breast referrals (suspected cancer and symptomatic referrals) are seen within two weeks of referral in accordance with national guidelines, the patient should find out if they have or do not have cancer within 28 days from referral.

-The one stop assessment of care provides the following:
+The one stop assessment of care provides the following as per clinical requirement:

 • ultrasound